legalese/legalese.github.io/doc/dsl.md

 An object may have multiple formulae.

-The deontic block primitives are: upon, when, if, unless, may, must, lest, else.
+The deontic block primitives are:
+- upon, when, while, before, after
+- if, unless, provided
+- must, may, mustnot
+- lest, else

 In practice, those are implemented as methods on an object.
 Any object that supports deontics can run these methods.
 (Whether it inherits from, fills the role of, or mixes in a deontic class/trait/whatever, depending on your flavour of object oriented programming.)